kon8387/SendPi/README.md

 ![](https://github.com/kon8387/SendPi/blob/master/img/18.png)

-Select the thing we created and click attach to attach the thing certificate to our thing
+- Select the thing we created and click attach to attach the certificate to our thing

 Go back to the Manage > things sub-menu and chose the thing we created